millermetres/PolOfCodeCrypto/Action!.md

 - Tweak social media privacy settings - [Jumbo](https://www.jumboprivacy.com/) app can help.
 - Opt-out and quit from services you don't use - [SimpleOptOut](https://simpleoptout.com/) can help.

-### If you are an intermediate level, you should...
+### If you are in an intermediate level, you should...

 - Learn more on online/offline privacy and security practices. - [Umbrella](https://secfirst.org/) app can help.
 - Use a more privacy-minded search engine such as [DuckDuckGo](https://duckduckgo.com/)